M9 bayonet: M11 knife

 Also known as the M11 EOD, the M11 is a version of the M9 specialized for explosive ordnance disposal (EOD).

 The M11 has some extra features, such as a hammer pommel, but uses the same blade and sheath as the M9.

 The M11 is not strictly a bayonet, as it has no mounting catch or muzzle ring; rather, it is more of a revision to the Buckmaster 184/188 knife, which was the basis for the Phrobis XM-9 prototype bayonet.

+Xianfeng D91

+Chinese copy made by Norinco via Xianfeng Industries (先锋工业), originally made for the Type 81, but never commenced mass production.

 Xianfeng D80

 Chinese copy made by Norinco via Xianfeng Industries (先锋工业), could be mounted on Norinco CQ and M16 rifles.

 Smith & Wesson SW3B

-M9 variant made by Smith & Wesson featuring a serrated blade and a textured nylon handle.
+M9 variant made by Smith & Wesson featuring a serrated blade and a textured nylon hilt.

 Users

 The M9 is issued by the U.S. military and other countries.